snapplelevi/langston-thresholding/example/README.md

 - Documentation / error message output for igraph_ext_alg and igraph_ext_io

-- Documentation and other helper functions with thresholdAnalysis
+- Documentation and other helper functions with analysis
+  - Do this once the thresholding paper comes in to have more concrete knowledge

+- Documentation/examples for utility functions

 - Updating or modifying thresholding::help() to get more specific instructions for thresholdAnalysis or expanding to multiple help() functions depending on the function

 - Test installation for Mac users?
 Does this work on *Nix systems?
 Other Windows environments?

-- Create installation and set-up instructions for user convience in README.md
+- Create installation and set-up instructions for user convenience in README.md

 - Update README.md to have proper outline of the package

-- **Structure package so that it can be submitted to CRAN potentially (get rid of tar files, executables, etc; shorten directory names)
+- **Structure package so that it can be submitted to CRAN potentially (get rid of tar files, exacutables, etc; shorten directory names)

 - Error check the string argument parsing for invalid input in the str_methods
   - Confirm lists of system requirements